QualCoder-Org/qualcoder-org.github.io/docs/doc/en/index.md

 QualCoder is free, open source software for qualitative data analysis.
 With QualCoder you can code text, images, audio and video, write journal notes and memos.
 You can organise codes in a tree-like categorisation scheme.
 Various reports can be generated.
 Most reports can be exported as html, open document text (ODT), plain text or Excel files.

-Since version 3.6, QualCoder includes a set of AI-assisted features that utilize GPT-4 or other Large Language Models to help explore, analyse, and interact with data in innovative ways.
+Recent versions contain optional AI-assisted features that utilize GPT-4 or other Large Language Models to help explore, analyse, and interact with data in innovative ways.
 Familiarise yourself with new data by [exploring broad topics or concepts](https://qualcoder-org.github.io/doc/en/5.1.-AI-chat-based-analysis#topic-analysis-chat) in an interactive chat with the AI.
 Dive deeper into specific aspects with [AI-assisted coding](https://qualcoder-org.github.io/doc/en/4.2.-AI-Assisted-Coding) and [text analysis](https://qualcoder-org.github.io/doc/en/5.1.-AI-chat-based-analysis#text-analysis-chat).
 And if you reach the point where you must synthesize and consolidate your results, [discuss them in a code chat](https://qualcoder-org.github.io/doc/en/5.1.-AI-chat-based-analysis#code-analysis-chat) with the AI.

 QualCoder is designed to be used as client-based software to be used by one person at a time.
 (A second coder can use the same project on the same computer, or the project folder can be transferred to the second coder's computer).
 QualCoder is not designed to be multi-accessed at the same time.
 Accessing the project in a cloud location is not recommended, it may corrupt the database if a database connection is lost during any database updating processes.